How to Use App Control for Business (WDAC) to Secure Your Devices

 The Managed Installer Applocker policy makes the Intune Management Extension an authorized source for installing applications.

-When the Intune Management Extension executes the application install, Windows actively observes the process and any subsequent processes it spawns.
+When the Intune Management Extension (IME) executes the application install, Windows actively observes the process and any subsequent processes it spawns.

-Applocker pays close attention to any files being created on the disk during this operation.
-As these files are written, they are labeled to indicate their origin as coming from a managed installer and are then tagged by the managed installer.
+Applocker pays close attention to any files created on the disk during this operation.
+As these files are written, they are labeled to indicate their origin as coming from a managed installer and tagged by the managed installer.
 Each application marked by the managed installer will then be permitted to execute.

-Enable the managed installer
+Enable the managed installer for Wdac / App Control for business

 Enable the Intune Managed Extension as a managed installer